Use our top home insurance money-saving tips to find the right policy at the right price and cut the cost of your premium.

-Shopping around is the first and, arguably, most important step and Gocompare.com helps you to quickly and easily compare multiple insurance brands, looking at policy features as well as price.
+Shopping around is the first and, arguably, the most important step and GoCompare helps you to quickly and easily compare multiple insurance brands, looking at policy features as well as price.

 It's vital to remember that the 'shopping around' tip doesn't end after you've done it for the first time.

 Auto-renewal of insurance is one of the most costly mistakes made by consumers as insurers rely on the convenience people see in staying with the same provider to gradually push up the renewal premium, sometimes to extortionate levels.

 In addition to comparing different policies every year, other tips which could help to lower your home insurance premiums are:

 Paying monthly can be convenient, but in the long term, it's almost always more expensive than paying for your insurance up front with one lump sum.

 The savings to be made by paying in one go can be so significant that, if you can't afford it, it's worth considering other options such as paying on a 0% credit card - just make sure you can pay off the balance on the card before the interest-free period ends.

 If you need both, it's possible that buying buildings insurance and contents insurance together will offer a significant saving over buying separately.
 Dealing with just one insurer may also be more convenient.